Andy Griffith: Early life and education

 Griffith was born on June 1, 1926, in Mount Airy, North Carolina, the only child of Carl Lee Griffith and his wife, Geneva (née Nunn).
 As a baby, Griffith lived with relatives until his parents could afford to buy a home.
 With neither a crib nor a bed, he slept in dresser drawers for several months.
 In 1929, when Griffith was three, his father began working as a helper or carpenter and purchased a home in Mount Airy's "blue-collar" south side.
 Griffith grew up listening to music.
 By the time he entered school, he was well aware that he was from what many considered the "wrong side of the tracks".
 He was a shy student, but once he found a way to make his peers laugh, he began to come out of his shell and come into his own.

 As a student at Mount Airy High School, Griffith cultivated an interest in the arts, and he participated in the school's drama program.
 A growing love of music, particularly swing, would change his life.
 Griffith was raised Baptist and looked up to Ed Mickey, a minister at Grace Moravian Church, who led the brass band and taught him to sing and play the trombone.
 Mickey nurtured Griffith's talent throughout high school until graduation in 1944.
-Griffith was delighted when he was offered a role in The Lost Colony by Paul Green, a play about Roanoke Island still performed today.
+Griffith was delighted when he was offered a role in The Lost Colony by Paul Green, a play about the failed 16th century attempt to establish an English colony on North Carolina's Roanoke Island that is still performed today.
 He performed as a cast member of the play for several years, playing a variety of roles until he finally landed the role of Sir Walter Raleigh, for whom North Carolina's capital is named.